François Truffaut: Early life

 Truffaut was born in Paris on 6 February 1932.
 His mother was Janine de Montferrand.
 His mother's future husband, Roland Truffaut, accepted him as an adopted son and gave him his surname.
 He was passed around to live with various nannies and his grandmother for a number of years.
 His grandmother instilled in him her love of books and music.
 He lived with her until her death, when Truffaut was eight years old.
 It was only after her death that he lived with his parents.
 Truffaut's biological father's identity is unknown, but a private detective agency in 1968 revealed that its inquiry into the matter led to a Roland Levy, a Jewish dentist from Bayonne.
 Truffaut's mother's family disputed the finding but Truffaut believed and embraced it.

 Truffaut often stayed with friends and tried to be out of the house as much as possible.
 He knew Robert Lachenay from childhood, and they were lifelong best friends.
 Lachenay was the inspiration for the character René Bigey in The 400 Blows and worked as an assistant on some of Truffaut's films.
 Cinema offered Truffaut the greatest escape from an unsatisfying home life.
 He was eight years old when he saw his first movie, Abel Gance's Paradis Perdu (Paradise Lost, 1939), beginning his obsession.
 He frequently skipped school and sneaked into theaters because he lacked the money for admission.
+At age eleven, he read Émile Zola's Thérèse Raquin (1868), which inspired him to become a novelist.
 After being expelled from several schools, at age 14 he decided to become self-taught.
 Two of his academic goals were to watch three movies a day and read three books a week.

-Truffaut frequented Henri Langlois's Cinémathèque Française, where he was exposed to countless foreign films, becoming familiar with American cinema and directors such as John Ford, Howard Hawks and Nicholas Ray, as well as those of British director Alfred Hitchcock.
+"What switched me to films was the flood of American pictures into Paris after the Liberation".
+Truffaut frequented Henri Langlois's Cinémathèque Française, where he was exposed to countless foreign films, becoming familiar with American cinema and directors such as John Ford, Howard Hawks and Nicholas Ray, as well as British director Alfred Hitchcock.

 Career

 André Bazin

 After starting his own film club in 1948, Truffaut met André Bazin, who had a great effect on his professional and personal life.
 Bazin was a critic and the head of another film society at the time.
 He became a personal friend of Truffaut's and helped him out of various financial and criminal situations during his formative years.

 Truffaut joined the French Army in 1950, aged 18, but spent the next two years trying to escape.
 He was arrested for attempting to desert the army and incarcerated in military prison.
-Bazin used his political contacts to get Truffaut released and set him up with a job at his new film magazine, Cahiers du cinéma.
+Bazin used his political contacts to get Truffaut released and set him up with a job at his new film magazine, Cahiers du Cinéma.